 Here is another site that may help you.
 These people deal with identification and classification of venomous snakes.

 Moth balls paralyze snakes lungs.
 Use lots for the inside and broadcast them all around the outside of the property.
 Cats outside help case them away but don't plan on that alone.
 To fumigate the shed, empty a box of the mothballs in side and close the shed up to suffocate the snakes, about a month.
-Also when you mow; mow from the structures out to help chase them off.

 We live in east Texas country.
 We have found two cottonmouths in two days! in our immediate yard.
 This scares me to death as we have two small boys.
 How can we keep these snakes at a far distance?